 Copeland Gallery 133 Copeland Rd London SE15 3SN

-We’re very excited to return to Peckham for our next production, this time at the Copeland Gallery (in the Copeland Park &Bussey Building), a blank canvas that will allow our creative team a lot of freedom for a new site-specific and immersive production!
+We returned to Peckham for our second production, this time at the Copeland Gallery, which was a perfect blank canvas that allowed our creative team a lot of freedom for a new site-specific and immersive production!

 The John S. Cohen Foundation